-University Health Service (UHS) is staffed by physicians, nurse practitioners, psychologists, psychiatrists, social workers and registered nurses.
-A number of the physicians are affiliated with University Hospitals of Cleveland and with the Case School of Medicine.
+University Health and Counseling Services (UHCS) is staffed by physicians, nurse practitioners, psychologists, psychiatrists, social workers and registered nurses.
+A number of the physicians are affiliated with University Hospitals of Cleveland and with the CWRU School of Medicine.

-Most care is delivered by the staff of the General Medical Clinic, and students are seen on an appointment basis only, except in case of emergency.
-UHS offers specialty clinics such as Skin, Dermatology, Allergy and Women's Health.
+Students are seen on an appointment basis only, except in case of emergency.
+UHS offers specialty clinics such as skin, dermatology, allergy and women's health.
 For consultation required beyond this, UHS usually refers to physicians and services available at University Hospitals of Cleveland or other outside providers.
-Appointments for the General or Specialty Clinics, except for Women's Health, may be made by calling 368.4539.
-Appointments for Women's Health may be made by calling 216.368.2453.

-CIA students may visit Health Service free of charge, even if you have an outside insurance.
-For more information about services and student health insurance, please visit the University Health Service's website.
+CIA students may visit Health Services free of charge, even if you have outside insurance.
+For more information about services and student health insurance, please visit the University Health Services' website.

 216.421.7495 | Contact

 CIA is in regular contact with health experts in Northeast Ohio to monitor the international outbreak of the novel coronavirus.
 You can learn more about the coronavirus online.